Ricky Steamboat: Birth of "the Dragon" (1985–1986)

-In 1985, Steamboat was offered a contract by Vince McMahon and he joined the World Wrestling Federation (WWF).
+In 1985, Steamboat was offered a contract by Vince McMahon and joined the World Wrestling Federation (WWF).
 Shortly after his debut (where he defeated Steve Lombardi on Championship Wrestling), Steamboat was given the gimmick of a babyface nicknamed "the Dragon"; Steamboat's jacket-and-trunks attire was replaced by a keikogi and long tights.
-Steamboat's mother is Japanese American, hence his Asian features which were crucial for his "Dragon" gimmick.
+Steamboat's mother is Japanese American, hence his Asian features crucial for his "Dragon" gimmick.
 Steamboat kept the nickname and gimmick for the remainder of his career.

-He appeared at the inaugural WrestleMania where he defeated Matt Borne in the third match on the card.
-On the September 14, 1985 edition of Championship Wrestling, Steamboat defeated Mr. Fuji, but after his victory he was attacked by Fuji's protege Don Muraco, pitting Steamboat in a feud against Muraco and Fuji.
-During a televised episode of WWF Championship Wrestling, Steamboat and Muraco were scheduled for a match that never officially started after Muraco jumped Steamboat before the bell.
-Following the beat down, Muraco and Fuji then used Steamboat's karate black belt to hang him outside the ring from the top rope before Steamboat was finally saved by Tito Santana and the Junkyard Dog.
-On the November 2 Saturday Night's Main Event III, he defeated Fuji in a kung fu challenge.
-On the January 4, 1986 Saturday Night's Main Event IV, his intense feud with Muraco ended after he and the JYD beat Muraco and Fuji in a tag team match.
+He appeared at the inaugural WrestleMania, where he defeated Matt Borne in the card's third match.
+On the September 14, 1985, edition of Championship Wrestling, Steamboat defeated Mr. Fuji, but after his victory was attacked by Fuji's protege Don Muraco, pitting Steamboat in a feud against Muraco and Fuji.
+During a televised episode of Championship Wrestling, Steamboat and Muraco were scheduled for a match that never officially started after Muraco jumped Steamboat before the bell.
+Following the beat down, Muraco and Fuji used Steamboat's karate black belt to hang him outside the ring from the top rope before Steamboat was finally saved by Tito Santana and the Junkyard Dog.
+On the November 2 Saturday Night's Main Event III, he defeated Fuji in a kung-fu challenge.
+On the January 4, 1986, Saturday Night's Main Event IV, his intense feud with Muraco ended after he and the JYD beat Muraco and Fuji in a tag team match.